 Motion by Troy Pauli to adopt the 2023 payable 2024 Town of New Glarus allowable tax levy by resolution in the amount of \$914,552.00; second by Jim Hoesly.
 The vote was seven (7) in favor, one (1) opposed, and two (2) abstentions.
 Motion to adopt the motion to approve the allowable levy carried.
 Without objection, the Clerk-Treasurer will post the signed resolution as required under \$60.80(10(a) of Wisconsin Statutes, within 30 days of adoption

-7. Adjourn - Motion to adjourn made by Matt Streiff; second by Bob Elkins.
+7. Adjourn - Motion to adjourn made by Matt Streiff; second by Bo b Elkins.
 Meeting adjourned at 6:21 PM.

+Approved:

+John Wr ight, Clerk-Treasurer

 REGULAR TOWN BOARD MEETING TUESDAY, NOVEMBER 14, 2023 MINUTES